wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 two hours.
 This concept is called **parallelism**: running multiple tasks at the same time, or *concurrently*, to complete a set of tasks faster.

-Unfortunately, most real-world applications do not have ideal parallelism behavior, that is, executing *n* times faster with *n* cores.
+Unfortunately, most real-world programs do not have ideal parallelism behavior, that is, executing *n* times faster with *n* cores.
 Instead, they execute less than *n* times faster.
 This may seem surprising, but comes about due to many reasons.
 For instance, when two